Chunk overview and setup Beta

 Invalid OpenAI model specified.
 Please check the model name and ensure it is available for your account.

-You will need to make sure your organization has GPT-5 access.
-To verify this in OpenAI Platform, follow these steps:
+You need to make sure your organization has GPT-5 access.
+To verify this in the OpenAI Platform, follow these steps:

 -

-Switch to the project you want to check in the top left dropdown.
+Switch to the project you want to check using the top left dropdown.

 -

-Go to in the left-hand menu.
+Go to Settings > Limits in the left-hand menu.
 This page shows the models and rate limits for your project.

 gpt-5will be listed if you have access.